 As we were finally leaving, several members of the congregation came forward to receive pieces of cotton that were torn off, one-by-one, from the larger swabs that were packed into the trough at the base of the icon.
 These were soaked with myrrh and were placed in small zip-lock bags for members of the congregation to take with them.
 My mother and sister hesitated at first.
 However, Father Mark was clearly liberal in the distribution of these bags, and they each ended up with one.
 My grown sister overheard Father Mark telling a little girl in the congregation to take one with her and teasing the girl by telling her to go and tell her brother that Father Mark said he couldn’t have one today.
 My wife and I each got a separate bag as well.

 Scripture is full of references to oil used for cooking, with sacrifices, and for anointing.
-All four Gospels speak of the myrrh bearing women who came to anoint Jesus with the same kind of expensive perfumes that Mary had poured over his feet and wiped off with her hair not long before his crucifixion.
+All four Gospels speak of the myrrh-bearing women who came to anoint Jesus with the same kind of expensive perfumes that Mary had poured over his feet and wiped off with her hair not long before his crucifixion.
 These ladies are described beautifully in the book Christ in His Saints by Patrick Henry Reardon.
-He explains that they spent a lot of money and some no doubt risked the wrath of their unbelieving husbands to get up before sunrise and take this myrrh to anoint the dead body of their Messiah whom they had seen placed within a cave behind a massive stone and under the watch of a professional Roman guard.
-How they planned to move the stone and get past the soldiers is unclear, but one thing is clear: they had not imaged the possibility of a resurrection.
-When they arrived, however, the stone was gone, and they met angels instead of soldiers.
+He explains that they spent a lot of money (and some no doubt risked the wrath of their unbelieving husbands) to get up before sunrise and to take this myrrh to anoint the dead body of their Messiah (whom they had seen placed within a cave behind a massive stone and under the watch of a professional Roman guard).
+How they planned to move the stone and to get past the soldiers is unclear.
+However, one thing is clear: they had not imaged the possibility of a resurrection.
+When they arrived, nonetheless, the stone was gone, and they met angels instead of Roman soldiers.
 Reardon ends his account of these devoted women with an intentional note of irony by asking us to consider “all of that myrrh gone to waste.”

 In 1 Kings 17 and then again in 2 Kings 4, we read of first Elijah and then his disciple Elisha making a jar of oil flow continually in the service of God as well as an old widow who is seeking to care for her destitute family.
 In a vision from Zechariah 4, we again see an endless supply of oil.
 In this account, two olive trees provide a continual stream of oil to keep a beautiful lamp stand alight with seven flames (like the lamp in the tabernacle and temple as well as the seven lamps that represent each of the churches written to by Jesus Christ at the beginning of St. John’s Apocalypse).